New Channel 4 drama The Virtues is based on writer Shane Meadows' own repressed childhood memories

 "I'd been through something in my childhood that I didn't realise had happened until I got to about 40," said Meadows

-The Virtues writer Shane Meadows has revealed that his new drama, starring Line of Duty’s Stephen Graham, is based on his own repressed childhood memories of sexual assault.
+The Virtues writer Shane Meadows has revealed that his new drama, starring Line of Duty’s Stephen Graham, is based on his own repressed childhood memories of sexual assault that only came to light in the last few years.

 Airing on Channel 4, the haunting new series follows Joseph (Graham), a troubled man who sets off for the south of Ireland to confront the demons of his past and to reconnect with his long lost sister Anna, who until now had thought that her brother was dead.